-We would hope to create an atmosphere of mutual respect and co-operation in school by building meaningful relationships between children, staff and parents/carers.
-We expect that everyone speaks to each other in a respectful manner and we do not tolerate rudeness.
-We believe that it is necessary for the safety and wellbeing of children to establish a friendly but firm code of discipline in school, with every member of staff following a consistent, fair approach; encouraging the children towards self-discipline.
 When children begin full time school at Spring Vale, they will bring home a copy of our behaviour policy, which explains in more detail our approach to behaviour and discipline in school, along with our rewards and sanctions system (Good to be Green).
 At the start of each school year, pupils in each class decide on their class rules.
 The rules are displayed around school to serve as a reminder to pupils.
+We do hope that our approach to behaviour and discipline will be reinforced by the continued support of parents/carers at home.
+In the event of any concerns or suggestions that you, as parents/carers, may have, please do not hesitate to contact the Headteacher at the school to discuss them.

 Complaints Procedure At Spring Vale Primary school, we endeavour to listen to any concerns from parents or children immediately.
 We operate an open door policy, where parents are encouraged to come into school if they have any concerns and discuss them informally with their child's class teacher or the headteacher.
 In this way, issues are usually resolved on the same day that they are raised.
-If parents are concerned at all about anything to do with their child's education or their general wellbeing in school, PLEASE COME AND SEE US AND TALK ABOUT IT.
+If parents are concerned at all about anything to do with their child's education or their general wellbeing in school, please come and see us to talk about it.
 We can often resolve problems very quickly - children sometimes get messages muddled up, or only tell their parents half of the story!
 We will listen to any concerns politely, receive them sympathetically and deal with them speedily.
 We also ask parents to approach members of staff, other parents and children politely, without shouting or using threatening behaviour.
 If there has been an incident concerning another child in the school, we ask parents not to approach that child individually or their parents, as this can sometimes result in heated arguments, which can quickly get out of hand.
 Always speak to the class teacher or headteacher and we will resolve the issue in school and let you know what action we have decided to take.
 The Governing Body will not tolerate any rudeness towards children or staff of the school.
 If you start to shout at a member of staff, you will be asked to leave the school site and come back at another time when you are able to speak more calmly.
 All incidents of aggressive behaviour are reported to the LA, who can, in extreme cases, issue a 547 notice banning parents from the school site.
 Dealing with Complaints - Formal Procedures In the unusual event, that initial attempts to resolve a problem have not been successful, and the person raising the concern remains unsatisfied, then parents will need to follow the school's formal complaints procedure.
 We follow the guidelines issued by the DFES.
 STAGE ONE Parents are asked to put their formal complaint in writing to the Complaints co-ordinator.
 At Spring Vale Primary this is the Headteacher or the Deputy Headteacher.
 The complaint will then be heard objectively and impartially.
-When investigating complaints, we will make sure that we: - ⇒ Establish what has happened so far and who has been involved. - \Rightarrow Clarify the nature of the complaint and what remains unresolved. - \Rightarrow Meet with the complainant or contact them. - ⇒ Clarify what the complainant feels would put things right. - \Rightarrow Interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish. - ⇒ Conduct the interview with an open mind and be prepared to persist in the questioning. - \Rightarrow Keep notes of any interviews.
+When investigating complaints, we will make sure that we: - ⇒ Establish what has happened so far and who has been involved. - $\Rightarrow$ Clarify the nature of the complaint and what remains unresolved. - $\Rightarrow$ Meet with the complainant or contact them. - ⇒ Clarify what the complainant feels would put things right. - $\Rightarrow$ Interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish. - ⇒ Conduct the interview with an open mind and be prepared to persist in the questioning. - ⇒ Keep notes of any interviews.